William Jarvis (merchant): Death and legacy

 William Jarvis died in 1859.
 Earlier, in 1813, Jarvis had deeded land in Weathersfield to the local school district with the proviso that the Jarvis family could use some portion of the land as their family burial ground in perpetuity.
 Consul Jarvis was laid to rest in that burying ground in Weathersfield, near his home in Weathersfield Bow in 1859.
 Other family members, including his son Major Charles Jarvis, lie interred beside him today.

-Even in death, Consul Jarvis's ties to merino sheep would overshadow his other accomplishments.
 The epitaph on his gravestone reads: "William Jarvis, son of Dr. Charles Jarvis born in Boston 4 February 1770 died 21 October 1859.
 He was consul for Lisbon and acting Charge d'affairs of the United States for Portugal from 1802 to 1811.
 To have served nine years in a difficult situation, under such able and patriotic presidents as Thomas Jefferson and James Madison is alone a sufficient eulogy on his fidelity and capacity.
 He was the first large importer from Spain and distributor throughout the Union of that useful animal, the Merino sheep, which greatly contributed to lay the foundation of the woolen manufactures of this country.
 His early life was checkered by the vicissitudes of fortune but by industry, perseverance, intelligence and good faith, he made himself independent, and spent his latter years in tranquil retirement amidst a numerous family; his last aspiration of affection being gratified by laying his bones in peace amidst those whom he loved in life."
 On Jarvis's tombstone is carved a merino sheep in bas relief.

 The lasting legacy of William Jarvis may be the landscape he left behind.
 Before the advent of merino, much of Vermont was fenced with timber.
 The merino boom gave Vermont farmers a purpose for all those rock cairns dotting the hills they had struggled to till.
 Farmers hard-pressed to find enough timber for fencing turned to stone, constructing walls that are now iconic to today's Vermont landscape.